sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 ## Webhooks

-The `webhookSecret` setting allows the specification of a secret, which is then used to authenticate incoming webhook requests to `/.api/bitbucket-cloud-webhooks`.
+To set up authentication for webhooks the `webhookSecret` setting has to be set, which is then used to authenticate incoming webhook requests to `/.api/bitbucket-cloud-webhooks`.

 ```json
 {